Welcome to Deakin's Policy Library

 - Deakin Hallmarks procedureThis Procedure documents the processes for the approval, assessment, award and review of Deakin Hallmarks.

-- Deakin Micro-credentials policyThis Policy sets out principles and responsibilities for the award of Deakin micro-credentials, called Deakin Hallmarks that recognise outstanding achievement of specific Deakin Graduate Learning Outcomes.
+- Deakin Micro-credentials policyThis Policy sets out principles and responsibilities for the award of Deakin micro-credentials that warrant the achievement of learning through teaching and assessment, or assessment only, or, recognise outstanding achievement in study or work.

 - Deakin Professional Practice Credentials procedureThis Procedure documents the processes for approving and revising Deakin Professional Practice Credentials, the process for assessing knowledge or capabilities that merit the award of credentials and the process for awarding credentials.